MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 We favour Approach 1 - Page required to be in focus to receive event, since this approach reduces the possibility of misusing the clipboard change event in privacy related attacks.

 ### 5.3 Event details
-"clipboardchange" is a system level event, hence it is not bound to any DOM element.
-Therefore, there is no bubbling associated with the event.
-This event simply signifies that the system clipboard got changed.
-Hence performing “preventDefault” for this event has no effect since there are no actions associated with it.
-The event does not provide any additional arguments in the callback handler - it is expected that the web app calls Async API to read the clipboard and get the changed clipboard contents within the callback.
+Since the clipboardchange event is not triggered by a user action and the event is not associated to any DOM element, hence this event doesn't bubbles and is not cancellable.

+There are two ways to get the changed clipboard data within the event handler:

+1. Async Clipboard API - The [read](https://w3c.github.io/clipboard-apis/#dom-clipboard-read) or [readText](https://w3c.github.io/clipboard-apis/#dom-clipboard-readtext) methods of the [Async clipboard API](https://w3c.github.io/clipboard-apis/#async-clipboard-api) can be used to get the current contents of the system clipboard.

+2. DataTransfer API - The clipboardchange event is a [ClipboardEvent](https://www.w3.org/TR/clipboard-apis/#clipboard-event-interfaces) that includes a [DataTransfer](https://html.spec.whatwg.org/multipage/dnd.html#datatransfer) object.
+This keeps the interface of this event consistent with other clipboard related events like [cut](https://w3c.github.io/clipboard-apis/#clipboard-event-cut), [copy](https://w3c.github.io/clipboard-apis/#clipboard-event-copy) or [paste](https://w3c.github.io/clipboard-apis/#clipboard-event-paste) events.
+The [getData](https://html.spec.whatwg.org/multipage/dnd.html#dom-datatransfer-getdata) method of DataTransfer interface can be used to retrieve the clipboard contents of a specific format.
+However, it is recommended to use the Async Clipboard API because it is asynchronous and prevents the page from freezing when reading large clipboard contents.

 ## 6. Detailed design discussion

 ### 6.1 Listen to clipboard change directly from the OS
-In this approach, the browser process can have a singleton service which listens to clipboard change event using OS specific APIs.
-If the platform doesn't provide any OS specific APIs, then we can consider polling to obtain the clipboard change event.
+In this approach, a singleton service within the browser listens to clipboard change events using OS-specific APIs.
+If the platform doesn't provide any OS-specific APIs, polling can be used to detect clipboard changes.

-The browser process can then forward the clipboard change event to all listening renderer processes and fire the event after performing the page focus and user permissions check.
-In case the page is out of focus, the renderer process won't dispatch the event right away but will set an internal flag which will cause the renderer process to dispatch a "clipboardchange" event as soon as the page regains focus.
+The service can then forward the clipboard change event to all interested pages and fire the event after performing the necessary focus and user permissions checks.
+If the page is out of focus, the event won't be dispatched immediately but an internal flag will be set to dispatch a "clipboardchange" event as soon as the page regains focus.

-We can further optimize the page out of focus scenario as follows - when the page looses focus, we stop listening to clipboardchange event from the OS.
-Then upon regain of focus, we firstly check if the clipboard got changed by comparing clipboard hash using [SequenceNumber API](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getclipboardsequencenumber) and then fire a clipboardchange event if the hash is different from the previously stored one.
-Secondly, we restart listening to the clipboardchange event from the OS.
-This will help reduce system resource consumption since the browser won't need process every clipboard change event which is occurring in the OS, while the browser is not in focus.
+To optimize for pages out of focus, we can stop listening to clipboard change events from the OS when the page loses focus.
+Upon regaining focus, we first check if the clipboard has changed by comparing clipboard hashes using the [SequenceNumber API](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getclipboardsequencenumber).
+If the hash is different from the previously stored one, a clipboardchange event is fired.
+We then restart listening to clipboard change events from the OS.
+This reduces system resource consumption since the browser won't need to process every clipboard change event occurring in the OS while the browser is not in focus.

-Moreover, we can ensure to only listen to the OS clipboard when there is at least one renderer process interested in the event.
+Additionally, we ensure to only listen to the OS clipboard when there is at least one page interested in the event.

-High level design doc available [here](https://docs.google.com/document/d/1bY2pzV6PSX56fiFcrXEgOjpFen07xaxmnsM5dqXFE1U/edit#heading=h.i1vomwqlf6kt)

 ##### Pros:
 1. Will provide clipboard change events with minimal resource consumptions since we are using OS level APIs to monitor the clipboard.